 Everest-the highest mountain on earth is the ultimate destination for all adventure lover.
-However, everybody cannot climb everest to its top therefore most of them end of Trekking upto it's Base Camp for the close view of Everest and lifetime experience of Trekking in Sagarmatha region.
+However, everybody cannot climb Everest to its top, therefore, most of them end of trekking to it's Base Camp for the close view of Everest and lifetime experience of Trekking in the Sagarmatha region.
 We organize this trek to all ages of people from 8-10 years old kid to 70 years old people with our expert guide and crew.
 You can trek upto Everest base camp without compromising sleeping comfort in Tea House and lodges including delicious food of your choices and hot shower.

 Day 1: Kathmandu Arrival - 1300m

 Arrival at Tribhuvan International Airport at Kathmandu.
 On arrival meet, assist and transfer to the hotel by our representative.
 Welcome drinks on arrival and briefing of tour program by one of our representative from the company.

 Day 2: Kathmandu Sightseeing (B) - Explore Nepal's rich heritage